francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 It is important to note that if $Delta(p) = alpha beta$ is derivable for some $alpha beta$ then the root of $p$ is contained inside $Delta$.
 This is important because many rules in the subsequent sections will use the judgment $Delta(p) = alpha beta$ as a precondition and it also helps to guarantee that the root of $p$ is contained inside $Delta$.

+Furthermore, in the rule Get-Path, the premise $Delta inangle(p.f) = alpha'$ does not pair a $beta'$ annotation to $alpha'$.
+This omission is intentional because, by the design of the subsequent typing rules, a field access lookup should never result in a borrowed annotation.
+Regardless, the $beta$ annotation for a field access should be determined solely by its root.

 #example[
   Given a context: $ Delta = x: unique, space x.y: top, space x.y.z: shared $